dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/redis-configuration-store.md

 {{% /codetab %}}

 {{% codetab %}}
-We can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
+You can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
 This approach requires [Installing Helm](https://github.com/helm/helm#install).

 1. Install Redis into your cluster.
 Note that we're explicitly setting an image tag to get a version greater than 5, which is what Dapr' pub/sub functionality requires.
 If you're intending on using Redis as just a state store (and not for pub/sub), you do not have to set the image version.
     ```bash